-Like old age, tax complexity has been creeping up on us.
+Like the parable about the slow-boiled frog, tax complexity has been creeping up on us.
 We may not notice it one year at a time, but a review of past years' tax documents compared to today's forms and instructions reveals just how shockingly complicated taxes have become.
-And the situation may soon get even worse.
+And the situation won't improve significantly without a major overhaul of the tax laws.

-The most recent estimate of the current paperwork burden generated by the Treasury Department, nearly all accounted for by the Internal Revenue Service (IRS), now totals 6.7 billion hours, according to data from the Office of Management and Budget (OMB).
-That is the equivalent of about 3.35 million employees working 40-hour weeks year-round with just two weeks off.
-Incredibly, that is more than the number of workers at the four biggest retailers among Fortune 500 companies - more than all the workers at Wal-Mart Stores, McDonald's, Target, and Kroger combined!
-It's more than triple the number of workers employed at the top four banks - Bank of America Corp., Wells Fargo, Citigroup, and J.P.
+According to the IRS's National Taxpayer Advocate, the most recent estimate of the annual paperwork burden generated by the federal personal and corporate tax system is 6.1 billion hours.
+That is the equivalent of about 3.05 million employees working 40-hour weeks year-round with just two weeks off.
+Incredibly, that is more than the number of workers at the three biggest retailers among Fortune 500 companies - more than all the workers at Wal-Mart Stores, McDonald's and Target combined!
+It's roughly four times the number of workers employed at the top four banks - Bank of America Corp., Wells Fargo, Citigroup, and J.P.
 Morgan Chase & Co.